runebaas/switzerlan-rules/rules/tournaments/apex-legends.md

 ### Schedule

-First appointment for the team representative will be the briefing on Saturday at 19:00.
+The first appointment for the team representative will be the briefing on Saturday at 19:00.
 The tournament itself will start one hour later at 20:00.
 All players must be at the location at the start of the tournament.